Protecting Privacy while Allowing Innovation, Information Sharing Remains Challenge in Evolving Arena

 Neutralizing Overly Expansive Privacy Proposals.
 Secured amendments in 2009 to proposals (ultimately vetoed) potentially exposing businesses to further data breaches by expanding the content of required breach notifications (SB 20) and requiring social networking sites to prohibit and prevent photos posted to a site from being copied (AB 632).

 The CalChamber supports protection of privacy rights and privileges, uniform national laws, and regulations governing privacy issues.
-Increased penalties and incarceration for thefts of personal information is proper for violations.
+Increased penalties and incarceration for thefts of personal information are proper for violations.